-Born in Fiji, daughter of a diplomat, I was christened Anna Louise Campbell.
+Born in Suva, Fiji, I was christened Anna Louise Campbell.
 I'm Lou to my family and many of my friends, but when I started boarding school at the age of seven, I insisted on being called Anna.
-A career in the military (Captain Campbell), PR and then education followed, until, when I married, I became Anna Greene.
-I'm still very happily married and living on the Mornington Peninsula in Australia, a truly wonderful corner of the world!
+A career in the military saw me raised to the lofty rank of Captain Campbell, and a spell in public relations and then education followed.
+Happily married since 1999 and still teaching, in my non-writing life, I go by my married name of Anna Greene.

 I've definitely got the travel bug!
 Born in Fiji, I've lived in a lot of different countries during my lifetime, which is great because it's provided me with plenty of fuel for my stories.
 Right now I live on the Mornington Peninsula in Australia, but I was educated in the UK and, to give you an idea of my travels, I've also lived (not just holidayed) in France, Germany, Sri Lanka, Nepal, Indonesia, Kiribati, Bosnia and New Zealand.
 And then there are places I've just visited - Italy, Spain, Majorca, Menorca, Madeira, Greece, Canada, America, Russia, Serbia, Croatia, Belgium, Switzerland, the UAE and maybe a few others along the way !
 I love living in Australia, but I think I'd give my right arm at the moment for a research trip to Europe, more specifically, Germany and the Isle of Mann in the UK.